google/docsy/content/en/docs/Updating/_index.md

 ## Update a Docsy clone

 If you have a local clone of the Docsy theme, you `git pull` all the new changes.
+For any modifications that you made to the theme, you must manually resolve any merge conflicts.

-For example, if `upstream` is your `remote` that is set to `https://github.com/google/docsy.git`, then from the root directory where you cloned the Docsy theme, you run:
+For example, if `upstream`
+is your `remote` that is set to `https://github.com/google/docsy.git`, then from the root directory where you cloned the Docsy theme, you run: